taecontrol/moonguard-docs/docs/system-monitoring.md

 ---
 id: System monitoring
 slug: /system-monitoring
-sidebar_position: 9
+sidebar_position: 10
 ---

-MoonGuard, provides with a hardware health Monitoring system that allow to track hardware variables of your serve, it works with the `CheckHardwareHealthCommand` from [Larvis](https://github.com/taecontrol/larvis/tree/1.alpha?tab=readme-ov-file#commands) to monitor the CPU Load, Memory and total disk usage.
+MoonGuard provides a hardware health monitoring system that allows you to track hardware variables of your server.
+It works with the `CheckHardwareHealthCommand` from [Larvis](https://github.com/taecontrol/larvis/tree/1.alpha?tab=readme-ov-file#commands) to monitor the CPU load, memory, and total disk usage.

 ## Scheduling CheckHardwareHealth command

-You can use `CheckHardwareHealthCommand` periodically by scheduling in the Laravel project that use Larvis.
-It send the CPU average load of 5 minutes before, the memory usage and the total disk used of the server where is installed your application.
-Like other commands, you can schedule it using Laravel's command Scheduler.
+You can use the `CheckHardwareHealthCommand` periodically by scheduling it in the Laravel project that uses Larvis.
+It sends the CPU average load of the last 5 minutes, memory usage, and total disk space used by the server where your application is installed.
+Like other commands, you can schedule it using Laravel's command scheduler.

 ```php
 <?php